amarcs11101/code_base_analyser/README.md

 # Assumptions
-      1) SakilaProject follows standard Java project structure.
+      1) Any Project that follows standard Java project structure.
       2) If you are using gpt-3.5-turbo today via OpenAI API, most likely using the 16k version by  default (16,385 tokens).

 # What Does This Limit Include?